Skip to Main Content

 Melbourne's restaurant scene has long accommodated European cooking at multiple price points and levels of formality.
 At the serious end, venues like Attica and Flower Drum represent decades of critical standing and a very different relationship to ceremony and pacing.
 Cote Basque occupies a different register: the grill-focused, convivial European format that has gained ground in Australian cities as diners have moved away from the formality of a tasting menu toward something that feels more like an evening than a performance.

-The comparison set here is not fine dining.
-It is closer to the confident mid-market European grill: think of what Rockpool in Sydney established around wood-fire confidence, or the way venues like 2KW in Adelaide have used an open kitchen and grill-centred menus to anchor a particular kind of sociable dining.
+The comparison set here is closer to the confident mid-market European grill: think of what Rockpool in Sydney established around wood-fire confidence, or the way venues like 2KW in Adelaide have used an open kitchen and grill-centred menus to anchor a particular kind of sociable dining.
 In Melbourne specifically, the Italian and pizza tradition at places like 48h Pizza e Gnocchi Bar and 400 Gradi in Brunswick East shows how deep the city's appetite runs for cooking that centres on a single heat source done with care.
 Cote Basque positions itself in that lineage but draws from a different coastline.

 The Ordering Philosophy